divmain/js-seed/README.md

 To check your code for non-compliance with the code style, as well as sanity checks for common problems, run `gulp lint`.
 If all your code conforms, you'll see a `[lint] SUCCESS!` message.
 Any problems that are found will be specifically pointed out, followed by `*** FAILED ESLINT ***`.

+## Pulling in Templates or Styles

+As a convenience, this seed project provides easy mechanisms to write templates and CSS styles.
+By default, a `main.styl` file is processed by Stylus into a `main.css` in the output directory.
+From inside a JS file, you can also require in a module-specific Stylus file (something like `require("./my-view.styl");`), and those styles will automatically be loaded into the browser when the requiring JS module is loaded.

+The Webpack configuration also supplies a mechanism to require in files as plain text.
+This is very useful for accessing templates.
+It'll look something like `var myTemplate = require("./my-template.tmpl");`.
+By default, this only works for files with extension `.tmpl`, but new rules can be created in `webpack.config.js`.

 ## Project Layout

 | File/Directory          | Description                                                                               |